dennessu/oculus-app-store/docs/devdocs/DockerAsDevEnv.md

 Docker has quite a few concept, you can check their fantastic doc site: https://docs.docker.com/userguide/

+Our docker images are based on phusion-base, please checkout their site for more information: http://phusion.github.io/baseimage-docker/

 Our `devenv.sh` can simplify your work with docker, just run it without any argument to see what it supports.

 Our docker images are based on phusionbase, it supports both ssh and nsenter.
 To enter the running container, you can: